'Unicorn meteor storm' to be triggered by mysterious comet Thursday night

 Contrary to popular belief, shooting stars will be visible in much of the night sky, not just the area near the unicorn constellation, as long as clouds do not obscure the sky.

-The best weather conditions for the alpha Monocerotid meteor shower are expected across the western and north-central United States with only patchy clouds in the forecast.
+The best weather conditions for the alpha Monocerotid meteor shower are expected across the southeastern, north-central and western United States with only patchy clouds in the forecast.

+However, NASA is warning that even if there is a meteor storm, onlookers across the western half of the continent may not see many meteors as the radiant point will be well below the horizon.

-Unfortunately, a far-reaching storm will spread clouds across much of the southern and eastern U.S., as well as eastern Canada.
+Meanwhile, a far-reaching storm will spread disruptive clouds from the central and southern Plains, through the Great Lakes and Northeast and over much of eastern Canada.

 The peak of the shower will have concluded by the time night falls in Hawaii and Alaska.